Mission and History

 UNC Press), written and illustrated by North Carolina Botanical Garden staff.
 In order to focus their efforts, Garden staff drafted a long-range plan for the Garden in 1984.

 Dr. Bell retired as director in 1986 and was succeeded by Peter White.
 Dr. White led a review of the 1984 "Long Range Plan," resulting in the "Report on Mission, Goals, and Objectives" (1988).
 Next came the completion of a new Master Plan by Jones & Jones (approved by the University Trustees in 1990).
 In 1997, the North Carolina Legislature granted funds for design of the Herbarium and Botanical Library building, one of two new facilities described in the Master Plan.
 In 2000, with support from a $2.7 million bequest, the staff launched the design of the Master Plan's Visitor Education Center by Frank Harmon Architects (approved by the State of North Carolina in 2003).
 This building is designed to be a Platinum-rated building (under the LEED rating system of the U.S. Green Building Council).
+Dr. White retired from the Garden in December 2014.
+Dr. Damon Waitt became the director in April 2015.

 In the years since its founding, the Garden has acquired responsibility for four other major units: